Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

-\begin{enumerate}[left=0pt] \item \textbf{Is this topic interpretable?} An interpretable topic is one that is clear and understandable, representing a valid and coherent concept.
+\begin{enumerate} \item \textbf{Is this topic interpretable?} An interpretable topic is one that is clear and understandable, representing a valid and coherent concept.
 For instance, a topic like "dog blue internet" lacks clarity, while a topic like "customer service" is interpretable. \item \textbf{Does the topic fit the question?} A topic is considered relevant if it semantically aligns with the question.
-For example, in response to the question "Why do you like your job?" a topic like "work-life balance" is fitting, whereas "customer service" would not be appropriate. \item \textbf{Is the topic too specific?} A topic is considered too specific if it includes details that do not help in creating a relevant topic for the survey's objective.
+For example, in response to the question "Why do you like your job?", a topic like "work-life balance" fits, whereas "customer service" does not. \item \textbf{Is the topic too specific?} A topic is considered too specific if it includes details that do not help in creating a relevant topic for the survey's objective.
 For instance, in response to the question "Why do you like your job?", a topic like "talking to Dave during short breaks" might be too narrow.
 This could instead fall under a broader category such as "great colleagues."
 While a topic could also be too general, this aspect is not evaluated in the HTML form to prevent cases where the missing information needed to refine the topic is absent from the responses and could not have been identified by the LLM initially. \end{enumerate}

-Since a topic must be interpretable to assess if it fits the question, the second question is only shown if the topic is interpretable.
-Similarly, the third question is only shown if the topic fits the question.
-If a topic meets all quality criteria, the first two questions would be answered with "yes" and the third with "no."

-After answering these questions about topic quality, raters are familiar with each discovered topic and can identify duplicates ones.
-Topics are considered duplicates if raters believe that two or more topics convey the same meaning and should be merged into a single one.
-If no duplicates are found, the field is left blank.
+Since a topic must be interpretable to assess if it fits the question, the second question is only shown if the topic is interpretable, and the third only if it fits the question.
+A topic meets all quality criteria if the first two questions are answered with "yes" and the third with "no." Afterwards, raters can identify duplicate topics, defined as topics conveying the same meaning and suitable for merging.
+If no duplicates are identified, the field is left blank.
+The completed evaluations are then used to assess topic quality across multiple dimensions:

-Once the raters complete the evaluation form, they can save their responses as a JSON file.
-These JSON files are then collectively used to assess topic quality across multiple aspects such as interpretability, relevance, and granularity: